 Sanford Nowlin (left) and Twitter / Jessica Cisneros (right)

-The margin between U.S. Rep. Henry Cuellar (left) and Jessica Cisneros, his challenger in the May 24 Democratic Primary runoff, stands at 281 votes.
+The margin between U.S. Rep. Henry Cuellar (left) and Jessica Cisneros, his challenger in the May 24 Democratic Primary runoff, is just 136 votes.

 Stay on top of San Antonio news and views.
 Sign up for our Weekly Headlines Newsletter.